37 Employee Appreciation Ideas Your Staff Will Love

 33. Rethink your break room.

 Is your break room a dingy gray room with a smelly microwave?
-It’s time to rethink of what the room is for: to give your staff a break.
+It’s time to rethink what the room is for: to give your staff a break.
 Obviously, you should keep it clean with attractive furniture and functioning appliances and appealing decor.
 Make sure you have rules and a system to make sure everyone works together to keep the place clean.
 Make sure customers can’t see or bother your staff back there.
 Keep the bulletin board under control, removing unnecessary posters and papers and making sure what’s there is appropriate.

 But that break room can be so much more than just a place to eat a meal.

 What if it was also a library?
 A gamer station?
 A place where people could listen to music or read a book, or play a game with others on staff?
 A place with comfortable chairs?
 When you take your break room to the next level, you start to open the door to things like staff book clubs, or encouraging further education.
-You create a welcoming place to truly get away form work and refresh.
+You create a welcoming place to truly get away from work and refresh.

 34. Bring on the food trucks.